 After two weeks, the checkmark was removed and call volume and pickup rates were measured for an additional two weeks.

-RESULTS
+Results

 It is important to note that Hiya could not identify or control the individuals receiving phone calls from the selected businesses.
 Therefore, it is not possible to confirm the results of the initial study (that individual pickup rates would drop as users become familiar with expecting a checkmark on legitimate calls).